nathanael-fijalkow/TheoretiCS_doc/editors.md

 <img src="DecisionPhase1.png" alt="Decision Phase 1" width="600"/>

 Once you have proposed a decision, a weekly digest will invite all editors to comment on the article.
-Once this period has elapsed, the Editors-in-chief communicate the decision to the authors.
+Once this period has elapsed, the editors-in-chief communicate the decision to the authors.

 During all that process, the paper remains in status "Reviewed" and is in phase 1.

 ### Editors-in-chief: communicate decision of Phase 1 to the authors

-The Editors-in-chief send the reviews to the authors and move the paper to phase 2.
-This will always be done by the Editors-in-chief -- do not move a paper to phase 2 yourself!
+The editors-in-chief send the reviews to the authors and move the paper to phase 2.
+This will always be done by the editors-in-chief -- do not move a paper to phase 2 yourself!

 ### Assigned editors: take care of the review process for Phase 2

-Once the paper has been moved to phase 2 by the Editors-in-chief and is in status "Reviewed", you can now invite reviewers again.
+Once the paper has been moved to phase 2 by the editors-in-chief and is in status "Reviewed", you can now invite reviewers again.

 #### Reinviting a Phase 1 reviewer